SyneRBI/SIRF/DeveloperGuide.md

 ## Data handling principles <a name="Data_handling"></a>

 Data processed by reconstruction engines are often of complicated structure and generally cannot be efficiently handled by script languages.
 For this reason, in SIRF all data processing is performed by the engines and their extensions, and scripts do not have direct access to data.

-[//]: <> (In order to be passed around by scripts, an engine data item is encapsulated in a special interface object ObjectHandle, and scripts can only pass a void pointer to it between engine-calling methods.
-In addition to encapsulating the engine data, ObjectHandle also stores information on the current execution status, which can be inspected, but not changed, by scripts.)

 The only way for user's scripts to work with the engine data is to get a copy of it in a script array format via as_array() methods of SIRF data container classes and pass an array to the engine via their fill() methods.